GeokTeng/Projects/Malaria_DataAnalysis/.ipynb_checkpoints/README-checkpoint.md

 ![](images/fig_3.jpg)<br>

 Top 3 ASEAN countries Age Group Deaths compared to regions and world (Year 1990, 2000, 2015):
-- According to [Our World in Data](https://ourworldindata.org/malaria#), at a global level, the most vulnerable age group to malaria deaths are children under five years old.
+- According to [Our Wordl in Data](https://ourworldindata.org/malaria#), at a global level, the most vulnerable age group to malaria deaths are children under five years old.

 |**OBSERVATION**|**DESCRIPTION**|
 |---|---|